HoseaCalvin/book-of-kratos-god-of-war-archive/README.md

 This site is not affiliated with, endorsed by, or sponsored by Sony Interactive Entertainment, Santa Monica Studio, or any of their subsidiaries.

 Any media or content used on this site is for informational, educational, and entertainment purposes only.
 All rights to external images, videos, and artworks belong to their respective creators and are credited where possible.

-If you are a rights holder and would like your content removed or credited differently, please contact me and I will respond promptly.